Riccardo-Ghilotti/RnW/README.md

 ## Usage

 To start the webapp simply right click on the project, select `Run As > Run on Server`.
+Now you can open your browser and go to `localhost:8080/RnW/index.jsp`.

 To run the tests, select `Run As` and choose the newly added configuration.